GLASGOW AFGHAN UNITED HELPS VULNERABLE FAMILIES THROUGH THE PANDEMIC

 IT’S been an incredibly challenging year for marginalised communities – Glasgow Afghan United (GAU) took the opportunity to reflect last month as the UK marked one year since the Covid-19 crisis took hold.

+We have worked very hard this past year.
 We hope life will return to normal soon.
 But we’ll continue with our lifeline work with people young and old as long as it is needed.

 And we wanted to explain a bit about how we’ve helped vulnerable Glaswegians through the pandemic.

 When we had to suspend our face-to-face services in March 2020, we knew we had to find a way to continue serving our members and community.

 So we moved everything we could online to continue vital support for children and adults through teacher-led language classes, home school clubs and fitness and wellbeing sessions.